Date: 6 January 2015. Holiday Invitations

 one cup canning jars fit to the left of my pressure cooker.

-Stacked two high, they won't topple.
+Stacked two high, they will not topple.

 But